LindsayRex/riemann/reserach_background.md

 * 📐 It seeks **quantitative structure**: inequalities, asymptotics, operator bounds—all the ingredients needed for a real proof.
 * 🧠 It combines logic, computation, and physical intuition into a mathematically sound pipeline for discovery.

----

-Let’s test the landscape, one zero at a time, and let the numbers teach us what’s hidden beneath the surface.

----

-Would you like this saved as a markdown file for use in your AI pipeline?